Certificate Root Stores: An Area of Unity or Disparity?: Disparities Between Vendors

 An X.509 certificate has a unique serial number, included in the \textsc{Serial Number} field.
 The number is unique per organization.
 Accordingly, a certificate can be uniquely identified (world-wide) by combining the \textsc{Issuer} field with \textsc{Serial Number}.

 We use Venn Diagrams to visualize the degree of overlap between root stores.
-Because Android's and Ubuntu's root stores are slight variations of Mozilla's, we plot two Venn Diagrams: one for MS, Mozilla, and Apple, and the other for Mozilla, Android and Ubuntu.
+Because Android's and Ubuntu's root stores are slight variations of Mozilla's, we plot two Venn Diagrams: one for Microsoft, Mozilla, and Apple, and the other for Mozilla, Android and Ubuntu.
 Figure~\ref{fig:certoverlap} shows the two diagrams, drawn on different scales.

-MS's root store is the largest.
-It containing 306 certificates, 136 of which are present only in MS's root store.
-Mozilla's root store (green) is the smallest of all three, with only 148 certificates, and has the highest degree of overlap with the other two.
-Almost 80\% of Mozilla's trusted certificates are also trusted by one (or both) of the other two vendors.
-Mozilla's root store is almost fully contained within MS's.
-It has only one certificate that is neither trusted by Apple nor MS: \textit{e-Sigzno Root CA 2017}.
-Apple's root store (blue) size sits in the middle between the other two.
-It has 178 certificates, 31 of which are trusted only by Apple; 81\% of Apple's root store overlaps with MS's, but only 68\% overlaps with Mozilla's.
-The three sets intersect in 120 certificates, which is 35\% of their union (339 certificates).
+Microsoft's root store is the largest.
+It contains 432 certificates, 247 of which are present only in Microsoft's root store.
+Mozilla's root store (green) is the smallest of all three, with only 158 certificates, and has the highest degree of overlap with the other two.
+Almost 95\% of Mozilla's trusted certificates are also trusted by one (or both) of the other two vendors.
+Mozilla's root store is almost fully contained within Microsoft's with 145 certificates overlapping.
+It has ten certificates that are neither trusted by Apple nor Microsoft.
+Apple's root store (orange) size sits close to Mozilla's..
+It has 159 certificates, 7 of which are trusted only by Apple; 94\% of Apple's root store overlaps with Microsoft's, but only 78\% overlaps with Mozilla's.
+The three sets intersect in 123 certificates, which is 24.5\% of their union (503 certificates).

-For the overlap between NSS-based root stores, namely Mozilla, Ubuntu, and Android (the diagram to the right of Fig.~\ref{fig:certoverlap}), Android's root store (green) contains the largest number of certificates.
-It has 151 certificates, 14 of which are exclusive to Android's (\ie only trusted by Android).
-Mozilla's root store contains the largest number of exclusive certificates: 16.
+For the overlap between NSS-based root stores, namely Mozilla, Ubuntu, and Android (the diagram to the right of Fig.~\ref{fig:certoverlap}), Android's root store (purple) contains about as many certificates as Mozilla's.
+It has 156 certificates, 11 of which are exclusive to Android's (\ie only trusted by Android).
+Mozilla's root store contains the second largest number of exclusive certificates: 10.
 Ubuntu's root store has a higher overlap with Mozilla's.
-Ubuntu has the smallest root store---128 certificates, and only 3 of those are exclusively trusted by Ubuntu.
+Ubuntu has the smallest root store---127 certificates, and there are no certificates exclusively trusted by Ubuntu.
 The slight differences between the three sets make it clear that being based on NSS does not necessarily mean an exact replica.
 Occasionally, each vendor creates exceptions for some certificates that it exclusively trusts (or distrusts).
 Note that each such occasional exception potentially affects the trust realm of millions of users world-wide.

 To investigate overlaps in trusted organizations, we look at the organizations that issued the root certificates in each root store.
 This also eliminates alternate, expired, or newer versions of the same root certificate, which would be counted as exclusive in Fig.~\ref{fig:certoverlap}.